Cstan1987stat/health-survey-cluster-analysis/README.md

 # Health Survey Cluster Analysis

 ## Project Overview
-This project analyzes the 2022 NHIS (National Health Interview Survey) data to identify patterns and clusters among health indicators.
-Using exploratory data analysis, dimensionality reduction techniques, and clustering algorithms, this analysis aims to uncover meaningful segments within health survey respondents.
+This project analyzes the 2022 NHIS (National Health Interview Survey) data to identify patterns and clusters among health indicators with R. Using exploratory data analysis, dimensionality reduction techniques, and clustering algorithms, this analysis aims to uncover meaningful segments within health survey respondents.

+### Completed Work
-* The [data preprocessing](https://github.com/Cstan1987stat/health-survey-cluster-analysis/blob/main/notebooks/data_preprocessing.ipynb) notebook includes the code used to preprocess the inital 2022 NHIS survey data, and then export it as a new file [adult 22 filtered data](https://github.com/Cstan1987stat/health-survey-cluster-analysis/blob/main/adult22_filtered.csv).
+* **[data preprocessing](https://github.com/Cstan1987stat/health-survey-cluster-analysis/blob/main/notebooks/data_preprocessing.ipynb)**: Code used to prreprocess the inital 2022 NHIS survey data, exported as [adult_22_filtered.csv](https://github.com/Cstan1987stat/health-survey-cluster-analysis/blob/main/adult22_filtered.csv)

 * The [data understanding](https://github.com/Cstan1987stat/health-survey-cluster-analysis/blob/main/notebooks/data_understanding.ipynb) notebook finds the out how many rows and columns the data has, discusses what variables are categorical and numerical, along with ordinal vs nominal, and confirms there are no missing values.
 * The [univariate analysis](https://github.com/Cstan1987stat/health-survey-cluster-analysis/blob/main/notebooks/univariate_analysis.ipynb) notebook includes the code used to analyze each singular variable.
 For the numeric variables: summary statistics, density plots, and boxplots were created.
 For the categorical variables: barplots and proportion tables were created.
 * The [numerical bivariate analysis](https://github.com/Cstan1987stat/health-survey-cluster-analysis/blob/main/notebooks/bivariate_analysis_notebooks/numerical_bivariate_analysis.ipynb) notebooks provides a correlation heatmap and scatterplot for the numerical variables.